It sounds like a lot of you have baking dishes sitting around that you aren't sure how to use.

 The first request I received was

-What can I do with my cookie cutters, besides making sugar cookies?
+What can I do with my cookie cutters, besides cutting out sugar cookie dough?

 Since it was the first request, that's where I'm going to start.
-This week, I'm going to give you suggestions for using the cookie cutters to make food.
-Next week, I'll share suggestions for using cookie cutters for crafts and other non-food projects.
+This week, I'm going to give you suggestions for using the cookie cutters to make food beyond the standard Christmas cookies.
+Next week, I'll share suggestions for using cookie cutters for crafts and other non-food projects like salt dough ornaments.

 10 Foods to Prepare with Cookie Cutters